 Why heritage turkeys are more expensive than supermarket birds.

-“Industrial turkeys can get up to 40 lbs. in 19 weeks.
+“Industrial turkeys can get up to 40 pounds in 19 weeks.
 They’ve literally destroyed the pituitary gland in the brain that tells the animal, “You’re full, quit eating.”
 So the industrial turkey never stops eating.
 My turkeys don’t suffer from the morbid obesity gene mutation.
-My tom turkeys will get up to 24 lbs live weight in 24 weeks.
+My tom turkeys will get up to 24 pounds live weight in 24 weeks.
 It takes longer for them to grow.